JiangChSo/IP-GAKE/README.md

 # Identity-Binding Password-Based Group Authenticated Key Exchange

-This is the implementation of our identity-binding password-based group authenticated key exchange protocol
+This is the implementation of our identity-binding password-based group authenticated key exchange protocol dubbed IP-GAKE

 ## Run